 What types of synthetic thatch are available?

 Synthetic thatch is versatile and available in various styles to fit your unique design idea.
 From traditional African-style thatching to tropical-island inspired thatch, you will find many unique styles, colors and textures to choose from.
-Take a look at our Regions and VIVA Palm products to explore different styles of synthetic thatch.
+Take a look at our Regions and VIVA Palm products to explore different styles of synthetic thatch roofing.

-Ready to use synthetic thatch for your next project?
+Ready to use synthetic thatch roofing for your next project?
 Endureed is the industry standard in synthetic thatch roofing materials.
 Our synthetic thatch has been used on a variety of commercial and residential projects for 20 years.
 From palapas and tiki huts to world-class resorts and leading amusement parks, Endureed is the product of choice for durable, authentic thatch roofing.
 Fill out our Quick Quote form below to get started or call (877) 784-2824 to talk to a thatch expert today!